shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 8

-- **Reference:** David Silverstein, Insourcing Innovation How to Achieve Competitive Excellence Using TRIZ, Page 82.
+- **Reference:** Silverstein, D., DeCarlo, N., and Slocum, M., 2007, Insourcing Innovation: How to Achieve Competitive Excellence Using TRIZ (First Edition), CRC Press, Page 82.
 - **Problem Description:** Can wall needs to be cheap enough to mass produce; at the same time the layering of can materials is complex.
 - **Improving Feature:** (32, 'Ease of manufacture')
 - **Worsening Feature:** (36, 'Device complexity')